 Those might seem like small gaps and cracks.
 Individually, they are.
 Cumulatively, however, they can amount to leaving a window open all year round!
 This is known as “air leakage,” and preventing it is key to improving comfort, lowering your energy bills, and getting the most from your insulation.

 Older homes usually have poor insulation and no air sealing.
 Here’s how to fix that:

-Ok, pre-2000s homes aren't necessarily "old."
-A two-story, masonite-clad home built in 1980 isn't all that old when you compare it to a brick ranch from the 60s or a 1920s bungalow.
-That being said, home construction in years past almost never prioritized air sealing the envelope.
+Ok, pre-2000s homes aren’t necessarily “old.”
+A two-story, masonite-clad home built in 1980 isn’t all that old when you compare it to a brick ranch from the 60s or a 1920s bungalow.
+That being said, home construction in years past rarely prioritized air-sealing the envelope.

 Typical insulation R-values also used to be much lower than they are now.
 Your insulation’s R-value refers to the level of thermal resistance it provides.
 The higher the R-value, the more effective the insulation.
 The R-value of insulation in newer homes is often more than twice what you find in older ones!

 Nowadays, best practices for properly air sealing and insulating your home’s building envelope include:

 - Sealing all attic and crawl space penetrations with foam: You need to do this before adding insulation.
 In existing homes, you can remove the attic and crawl space insulation temporarily, air-seal the gaps, and then replace the insulation.